Couples Ultralight Backpacking Gear

 If each person wants to carry their cooking pot (and large mug), the TOAKS Titanium 750 is super durable, weighs just 3.6 ounces, holds .75 liters, and works great with a canister stove like the MSR PocketRocket 2.
 This is a light and economical 1-person cookset.
 Or each person can use their own pot and share the stove.

-We’ll focus on couples here, since pairs and this is where things get a little more complicated and the options are very much up to personal preference.
+We’ll focus on couples here and this is where things get a little more complicated and the options are very much up to personal preference.
 We can’t say for sure what sleep system works best for each couple.
 Our team varies—some of us share a double quilt and attach our sleeping pads together.
 Others like more space—they’ll share a shelter, but keep their own sleeping bag and sleeping pad instead of a double sleeping bag.

 Double Sleeping Bag or Quilt

 Moving to a double Sleeping Bag might take some getting used to, but choosing the right setup means it won’t feel too much different than sharing a regular bed.
 Our team loves the Enlightened Equipment Accomplice 2-person Quilt, which has the highest warmth-to-weight ratio of any sleep system they’ve tested.
 A 2P sleeping pad is the best way to take advantage of couples ultralight backpacking gear.